haolinyan/LINC/README.md

 ```
 {"protocol": 8, "ip_ihl": 4, "ip_tos": 8, "ip_flags": 8, "ip_ttl": 8,  "tcp_dataofs": 4, "tcp_flags": 8, "tcp_window": 16, "udp_len": 16, "length": 16}
 ```
 Where these integers indicate how many bits used to represent the features.
-These features are concatenated to a 96-dimensional vector as input for LINC.
+Each of these features is converted into several different binary features, and all the binary features are concatenated to a 96-dimensional vector as input for LINC.

 ### 2. Model Training and Conversion 🏋️‍♂️
 Run the following command to train the Neural Network model and convert it into a set of rules: